bcbio/bcbio-nextgen/docs/contents/configuration.rst

   <http://qualimap.bioinfo.cipf.es/>`_ (qualimap uses downsampled files and
-  numbers here are an estimation of 1e7 reads.). ``qualimap_full`` uses the full bam files but it may be slow. ``bwa-mem`` forces use of bwa mem even for samples with less than 70bp reads. ``pbgzip`` enables use of parallel bgzip during preparation of alignment inputs. ``bnd-genotype`` enables genotyping of breakends in Lumpy calls, which improves accuracy but can be slow.
+  numbers here are an estimation of 1e7 reads.). ``qualimap_full`` uses the full bam files but it may be slow. ``bwa-mem`` forces use of bwa mem even for samples with less than 70bp reads.  ``bnd-genotype`` enables genotyping of breakends in Lumpy calls, which improves accuracy but can be slow.

 .. _CRAM format: http://www.ebi.ac.uk/ena/about/cram_toolkit